KPorus/b6a11-service-review-client-side-KPorus/README.md

 # Getting Started with Create React App

 Hi This web is for individual photograper.
-Some features of this web is givin below -> Here user can see some work of photographer
+Some features of this web is givin below

+-> Here user can see some work of photographer

 -> User can choose the services they need

--> user can delete the servive
+-> user can cancel the servive

 -> And see how many service they booked

 -> user can see the review of other person